avoidwork/tiny-lru/README.md

 Notes:
 - Mean values computed from the Performance Summary across 5 consecutive runs of `npm run benchmark:comparison`.
 - mnemonist lacks a compatible delete method in this harness, so DELETE ops/sec is 0.
+- Performance varies by hardware, Node.js version, and workload patterns; run the provided benchmarks locally to assess your specific use case.
 - Environment: Node.js v24.5.0, macOS arm64.

 ## 📊 Performance Deep Dive